viamrobotics/docs/docs/how-tos/manage-fleet.md

 {{% card link="/how-tos/provision-setup/" %}}
 {{< /cards >}}

-With your machines set up on Viam, you can then dive into how you can manage data across all your machines, as well as use Machine Learning, SLAM, and other platform capabilities:
+With your machines set up on Viam, you can now manage data across all your machines, as well as use machine learning, SLAM, and other platform capabilities:

 {{< cards >}}
 {{% card link="/how-tos/collect-sensor-data/" %}}